EchoJulia/EchogramColorSchemes.jl/README.md

-When using any colour scheme with an Echogram, it is usually desirable to a black or white default / background.
+When using any colour scheme with an Echogram, it is usually desirable to add a black or white default / background.

 	c = addblack(EK80)